Engineering

 If a tool waits on unnecessary network work, users feel it right away.
 So we map each feature to a compute location decision first.

 For example, tools like Hash Generator, File Hash Batcher, and URL Normalizer are natural fits for local-heavy execution patterns.
+The input is user-scoped, the result is deterministic, and repeated API trips would only slow down iteration.

 Debug workflows also benefit from local pipelines.
 URL Parser & Debugger and Redirect Chain Tracer are better when fast iteration happens in the browser without repeated API round trips.